56kcloud/Training/DockerCon/logging/getting-started.md

 Now that Docker is setup, it's time to get our hands dirty.
 In this section, you are going to run a reverse proxy called [Traefik](https://traefik.io/) container (a high-performance webserver, load-balancer, and proxy) on your system and get hands-on with the `docker logs` command.

-1. To get started, create a new directory `traefik`
+1. To get started, create a new directory `traefik` and change to the `traefik`directory

    ```
    mkdir traefik
+   cd traefik
    ```

 2. Now create a new file named `traefik.toml`and add the below configuration to the newly created file.